awesomeahi95/Hotel_Review_NLP/.ipynb_checkpoints/README-checkpoint.md

 </p>

 * Input Layer: 17317 Nodes (one for each word in training data + 4 extra for padding, unknown words, start of review, and unused words)
+* Embedding Layer: takes 17317 unique items and maps them into a 16 dimensional vector space
 * Dense Hidden Layer: 16 Nodes (using relu activation function)
 * Dense Output Layer: 5 nodes for each score (using sigmoid activation function)